For a 2,000 square foot space, most homes need a 50–60 pint dehumidifier under normal conditions.

 Reality Check

 A dehumidifier manages airborne moisture.
-It does not solve roof leaks, foundation water intrusion, or drainage failures.
+It does not solve roof leaks, foundation water intrusion, plumbing leaks, drainage failures, or standing water.

-If humidity remains high despite continuous operation, the issue may involve outside air infiltration or an active moisture source.
+If humidity remains high despite continuous operation, the issue may involve outside air infiltration, poor air movement, or an active moisture source.

 Equipment controls indoor conditions.
 It does not replace structural repairs.